 These problems are not unique to the head and neck and fit into a broader classification of musculo-skeletal disorders.
 There are many types of health care practitioners that assist patients with these problems: eg physiotherapists, chiropractors, osteopaths, masseurs, as well as Alexander technique, Bowen and Feldenkrais practitioners.
-Pain and dysfunction associated with the jaw muscles often affects the teeth and is of particular interest to dentists.
+Pain and dysfunction associated with the jaw muscles often affect the teeth and are of particular interest to dentists.

 Symptoms associated with TMJ disorders may be:

 - Clicking, popping, or grating sound upon jaw movement

 - Dull, aching pain in the face